jenkinsci/defensics-plugin/doc/user-guide.md

 ### Build results

 The build status page contains links to the fuzzing report in both the sidebar menu and the main content area.
 The number of failures is also visible in the main content area.
 If you don't see links to the report, it means a fuzzing step was not completed for that build.
 If there are multiple fuzzing steps, reports for all of them are found behind the same link.
 The reports are separated into tabs.

+There will also be a link to the result package for each Defensics step in the build that has **Save Defensics result package for builds** enabled.
 ![Build status page](img/build-results.png)

 ### Project results